ilyaperepelitsa/CV/README.md

 * Sorry but I can't share my current code at the place of employment.
 I might tell you what libraries I use frequently but that has to be the extent.
-Not only such disclosure would be a breach of confidentiality (signed )
+Not only such disclosure would be a breach of confidentiality (formally s)

 ## Contents